-There have been calls to decolonize global health, as its colonial architecture continues to perpetuate and exacerbate inequities and unequal power relations.
-Canada's ongoing legacy of colonialism, both domestically and globally, thus must be addressed as a step in achieving equity.
-Achieving meaningful reconciliation with Canada's Indigenous populations, a priority recognized by the Liberal election platform in 2018 and 2021, is ongoing and will need to be approached with unwavering commitment.
-According to Abimbola and Pai (2020), Canada's colonial underpinnings are exemplified by persistent disregard for Indigenous knowledge, disguised racism, (white) saviourism, in the acquiescing tolerance for extractive capitalism, etc. Canada is an extractive country that has had negative impacts on the health of local communities in many countries, both domestically and globally.
-The challenge of the ongoing legacy of colonialism, which still appears in modern forms such as extraction procedures, will also need to be addressed if Canada is to achieve and maintain an "equity brand" on the global stage.
+There have been growing calls to decolonize global health, as its colonial architecture continues to perpetuate and exacerbate inequities and unequal power relations.
+Canada's ongoing legacy of colonialism, both domestically and globally, must be addressed as a step in achieving equity.
+Meaningful reconciliation with Canada's Indigenous populations, a priority recognized by the Liberal election platform in 2018 and 2021, is ongoing and will need to be approached with unwavering commitment.
+According to Abimbola and Pai (2020), the colonial underpinnings of global health are exemplified by persistent disregard for Indigenous knowledge, disguised racism, (white) saviourism, and the acquiescing tolerance for extractive capitalism.
+Canada is an extractive country that has had negative impacts on the health of local communities, both domestically and globally.
+The challenge of the ongoing legacy of colonialism, which still appears in modern forms, will also need to be addressed if Canada is to achieve and maintain an "equity brand" on the global stage.

-Current global health research, policy, and practice within Canada, practiced within a colonial paradigm, are actively reinforcing unequal power distributions (Abimbola & Pai, 2020).
-A global health strategy with the priorities of decolonizing and engaging in reflexivity can aid Canada in actively considering power dynamics throughout the life-course of all global health actions, and not just as an afterthought.
+Current global health research, policy, and practice within Canada and globally manifest in ways that actively reinforce unequal power distributions, for example through imbalance in authorship and skewed representation in agenda-setting (Abimbola & Pai, 2020).
+A global health strategy with the priorities of decolonizing and engaging in reflexivity can aid Canada in intentionally considering power dynamics throughout the life-course of all global health actions, and not just as an afterthought.
 It can foster the creation of meaningful partnerships by pressing Canadian global health actors to reflect on who has been included in the design and implementation of programmes. "[R]epresentation is as important as how it alters the agenda; what is on the table is as important as who is around the table" (p.
 1628, Abimbola & Pai, 2020).
+A strategy can also address the accountability of universities (e.g., medical education, healthcare service delivery) in decolonizing global health education (Eichbaum et al., 2021).
 A global health strategy designed using a critical lens can emphasize the need for decolonization in Canada's global health actions, in research, policy, and practice.
+The suggestion to prioritize decolonization of global health as an aim of a future Canadian global health strategy was strongly supported by survey respondents and attendees of the Canadian Conference on Global Health open forum.